 Land Use Planning IssuesOne of the primary responsibilities of the Division is interagency coordination and assistance in the development of policy positions on land use planning issues.
 Division staff represents the Department on the State Planning Commission and its subcommittees.
 Staff also reviews proposed and existing regulations and legislation and monitors municipal actions that have the potential to enhance or diminish the viability of agriculture.

-Agricultural EducationThe Agricultural Education program is responsible for providing statewide leadership, resources and services for quality food, agriculture and environmental science education programs in local school districts.
+Agricultural EducationThe Division hosts the Agricultural Education Program, which is responsible for providing statewide leadership, resources and services for quality food, agriculture and environmental science education programs in local school districts.
 The program administers grant initiatives for schools delivering agricultural education, professional development for teachers, the FFA organization (educational organization for students enrolled in secondary agricultural education program), and application processes for students to develop their work-based learning.

-New Jersey Agricultural Statistics Service (NASS)Through a joint federal-state program, NASS collects and distributes essential agricultural production data and conducts special surveys and studies for the industry.
+New Jersey Agricultural Statistics Service (NASS)The New Jersey Agricultural Statistics Service, through a joint federal-state program, collects and distributes essential agricultural production data and conducts special surveys and studies for the industry.